Just south of Nashville in Williamson County, there are four different parades to get you in the holiday spirit!

 ***All times and dates were correct at the time of publication and are subject to change.
 Check your specific location before you head out!***

 Franklin – Saturday December 3, 2022 @ 2PM (Map)

 The Franklin Kiwanis Christmas Parade is a gift to the city of Franklin from the Kiwanis Club of Historic Downtown Franklin.
 Winding through the streets of downtown Franklin, the parade is a celebration of the holidays and the official welcome of Santa Claus to Franklin.

-The 2021 Kiwanis Spring Hill Christmas Parade will be held on December 11th, 2021.
+The 2022 Kiwanis Spring Hill Christmas Parade will be held on December 10th, 2022.
 The parade will start at 5:00pm.
-The theme this year is “Sounds Of The Season”.
+The theme this year is “Electric Boogaloo – 80’s Theme”.

 Do you know of any parades we have missed?
 Drop us the information in the comments and we will add it to our list.
 Find more local Christmas and holiday parades in Middle Tennessee and check out our Christmas Guide, full of all kinds of holiday ideas for fun.